 Art in Context - On Location Course

-The Division of Visual Arts recognizes the benefits and richness of international study and has designed a program called Art in Context.
-This program provides the student with biennial opportunity to study art within the context of specific overseas countries.
+We recognize the benefits and richness of international study and have designed a program called Art in Context where you can study art in countries outside of the United States.
 The student selects Art in Context as part of their spring semester academic load, while preparing during the semester for experiential learning on site during the month of May.

 Locations for Art in Context have included London, Paris, Rome, Orvieto, Florence and Venice, while professors leading this course have taken other study groups to Madrid, Berlin, Munich, Dresden, and Prague.

-Other international opportunites within the Division of Visual Arts are planned, and multiple opportunities for Roberts students can be viewed on the Global Education website.
+Other international opportunities within the Department of Visual Arts are planned, and there multiple opportunities for Roberts students outside of the department.

-For more information regarding the Art in Context course, and other Department opportunities please contact Kathy Ciaccia at 585-594-6120 or email at Ciaccia_Kathy@roberts.edu.
+For more information regarding the Art in Context course, and other Department opportunities please contact Kathryn Ciaccia at 585-594-6120 or email at Ciaccia_Kathryn@roberts.edu.